throwaway-83b7cb0c933a/paytm-challenge/README.md

 The console output of the Spark job can be viewed [here](src/results_console.md).

-### Definition of a session and its length
+### Definition of a Session and Its Length

 There is little consensus on what constitutes a session.
 In the absence of requirements, I assumed the following:

-- A session must have *more than one request* within the time limit window.
+- A session _must have more than one request_ within the time limit window.
 This helps avoid a skew in the average session length metric.
 A different set of analytics may yield better insight into the excluded, single-event "sessions."

-- The duration of a session is *calculated simply by subtracting* the timestamp of the first event from that of the last.
-Some metrics add a second or two to account for the consumption time of the content served by the last request; if the requirements call for this, it can easily be added.
+- The duration of a session is calculated simply by subtracting the timestamp of the first event from that of the last.
+Some metrics add a second or two to account for the consumption time of the content served by the last request: if the requirements call for this, it can easily be added.

 - The maximum time limit for a session is _inclusive_: that is, the difference between the timestamps of two adjacent events are 15 minutes, this will count as a continuation of a session.
 However, limits of `unix_timestamp` function introduces up to 1.999999 seconds of uncertainty.
 Given the difference in magnitude from the session window (900 seconds) I assumed that this was acceptable.